 Registered students may add courses to their semester class schedules the first two (2) weeks of full-term courses.
-Specific deadlines for first and second 9-week and short term courses are published in the current Class Schedule, the Student Handbook and Day Planner, and the Academic Calendar.
+Specific deadlines for first and second 9-week and short term courses are published in the current Class Schedule, and the Academic Calendar.
 Approval from the instructor is required for all full courses.
 Students must bring a completed "Add Authorization" form to the Admissions & Records Office for processing.
 Students are expected to be on time for classes and attend all sessions of each course in which they are enrolled.